hxssxnshahid/GITHUB-ASSISTANT/README.md

 2. Make sure all requirements are installed
 3. Verify your GitHub token has the correct permissions

+## ⚖️ Disclaimer

+- This tool is provided **“as is” without warranty of any kind**.
+- You are fully responsible for any actions taken using GitHub Assistant.
+- The developer is **not liable for any data loss, repository deletion, or unintended consequences** resulting from the use of this application.
+- Always double-check before performing destructive actions (such as deleting repositories).
+- By using this tool, you agree to take full responsibility for your GitHub account and data.

 ## 🎉 Enjoy!

 This tool should make your GitHub workflow much easier.
 No more command line needed for basic GitHub operations!